PeteLaud/ratesci/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs.

 ## Downstream dependencies
-Downstream dependency papci passed R CMD check.
+papci passed R CMD check.